Acupuncture for PCOS

 - restore reproductive energy in the kidney system, which represents the reproductive endocrine system to normalize the production of hormones that regulate ovulation.

 - balance the liver system, which controls the smooth flow and distribution of blood, thereby removing obstructions or constrictions in blood circulation in the pelvic organs.
 Such obstructions or constrictions might be caused by high amounts of stress, consistent anger, frustration and/or anxiety.

 - build an adequate supply of blood to sustain a normal menstrual cycle, nourish the eggs to be revitalized and support a healthy pregnancy.

 - help dissolve the thick, waxy coating on the ovaries’ surface to improve ovarian function and enhance egg quality through the use of Chinese herbal medicine.

 - soothe the sympathetic nervous system to relax the body, reduce stress and influence healthy ovulation.

 PCOS is an endocrine disorder with wide-ranging effects on both fertility and general health.
-After many years of study and experience with the disease, Dr. Zhou believes that a balanced diet, proper nutrition, exercise and a healthy lifestyle can greatly contribute to the treatment of PCOS.
+After many years of study and experience with the disease, we believe that a balanced diet, proper nutrition, exercise and a healthy lifestyle can greatly contribute to the treatment of PCOS.
 She prescribes the following changes to enhance fertility and lead patients along the path to greater health and well-being:

 - Eat organic foods and avoid processed foods.
 People with PCOS already have a hormonal and/or chemical imbalance.
 Processed foods contain chemicals, additives and artificial colorings that worsen the condition.